mmfara/Disparate-Impact-Remover-Enhanced/README.md

-# Enhanced Disparate Impact Remover (Intersectional Version)
+# Enhanced Disparate Impact Remover (Intersectionality Version)

 This repository provides a customized implementation of the **Disparate Impact Remover (DIR)** algorithm for preprocessing datasets to reduce algorithmic bias.
 It supports **intersectional fairness** by applying group-wise feature repair independently across combinations of protected attributes (e.g., race *and* gender).